MilliKilo/8_PracticalMachineLearning/README.md

 Random Forest technique is followed for this project.
 The basic random forest approach is improved by eliminating the least important variables: out of 52 suited variables we keep 36 with a slight increase of the accuracy in the prediction.

-Finally we double check the estimation of the out of sample error rate got from cross validation and the out-of-bag error rate provided in "Random Forests" by applying the final algorithm to the test set.
+Finally we double check the estimation of the out of sample error rate from cross validation and the out-of-bag error rate provided in "Random Forests" by applying the final algorithm to the test set.

 The out of sample error rate is 0.5 %.